r2r-dev/foobarquix/README.md

 $ cd project
 $ make dev-env
 ```
-*Note: this process may take a while on first run.*
+*Note: this process may take a while on first run.
+Approximately 25m for machine with 2 cores and 4G of memory*

 Once development cluster is up and running you should see summary listing application address:
 ```